In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Experiments

-In this section, we visualize the weights during the QAT training process.
-As shown in Fig.~\ref{fig:oscillations}, the naive QAT training process exhibits severe weight oscillations around the quantization step boundaries, while CR effectively mitigates this issue.
-In the CR training process, both the EMA-generated teacher model produces the smooth parameter distribution, and the unlabeled data distribution prevents the oscillations at decision boundaries, guiding the student model to learn the effective parameters.
+\textbf{Handling Weight Oscillation Phenomenon} We visualized the value of a weight with respect to the number of iterations.
+Fig.~\ref{fig:oscillations} showed that the naive QAT exhibited severe weight oscillations around the quantization step boundaries; while CR effectively mitigated this problem.
+The explanation is that EMA would produce the smooth parameters, guiding the student model to learn the effective parameters.